ncatlab/nlab-content/pages/9/3/7/0/739/content.md

 #Developments from the concept#

 * The category of profinite groups has nice 'exactness' properties.
 The projective limit of a system of profinite groups is an exact functor, unlike its behaviour on groups themselves.
-To extend this behaviour beyond (pro)finite groups sometimes pro-localic groups have been used.
+To extend this behaviour beyond (pro)finite groups sometimes pro-[[localic groups]] have been used.

 * [[profinite completion of a group|Profinite completions]] have been extended from groups to homotopy types for the analysis of finitary properties of the homotopy type.
 Various constructions in algebraic geometry lead  naturally to [[profinite homotopy type|profinite homotopy types]].